k3s-io/k3s/CONTRIBUTING.md

 ## Developer Certificate Of Origin ##

 To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
-The DCO is a simple statement that you, as a contributor, have the legal rite to make the contribution.
+The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.

 See the [DCO](DCO) file for the full text of what you must agree to.